 It’s crazy how many food products there are in the grocery stores.
 Some of them are healthy and some are known for being terrible for you, but here’s the thing: we buy them all.
 If we didn’t, they would never have been created.
 And that’s where food scientists come in.

-A Food Scientist uses chemistry, food microbiology, engineering, and sensory science to create new products that line a grocery shelf.
-I started out at Iowa State University planning on becoming a dietician.
-Once I interviewed an actual dietician, I decided it wasn’t for me.
-Desperate for a career in food but not sure of my math skills, I took the plunge and joined the Food Science program.
+A food scientist uses chemistry, food microbiology, engineering, and sensory science to create new products that line a grocery shelf.
+I read every nutrition book and took as much biology in college as possible.
+Desperate for a career in food but not sure of my math skills, I took the plunge and joined the Food Science program at Iowa State University.

-Right now I’m an Analytical Scientist, which means I develop and perform food product testing, measuring things like viscosity (thickness), texture, color, pH, and more.
+Right now I’m an Associate Research Scientist, which means I help formulate new products, fill out paperwork like specifications, scale-up products to run in our manufacturing plant, and perform food product testing, evaluating finished goods with culinary, sensory, and other scientists.
 It’s different every day and I love it.

 Eat your veggies, exercise, have fun, love life, and eat cupcakes.